 Access my training

-Are you totally on top of your adult safeguarding responsibilities?
+Are you up to speed with your adult safeguarding responsibilities?

 Work with adults at risk?
 Got responsibilities for adult safeguarding (as either a professional adviser or operational/strategic manger)?